Anuvarshini003/ros2_cafe_butler_bot/README.md

 •	q → Quit client

 Test Case Descriptions

-Test Case	Description
-1	Basic single table delivery
+1-	Basic single table delivery
-2	Delivery with confirmation at kitchen & table
+2-  Delivery with confirmation at kitchen & table
-3	Test timeouts for kitchen/table confirmations
+3- 	Test timeouts for kitchen/table confirmations
-4	Cancel an order while traveling
+4-	Cancel an order while traveling
-5	Deliver to multiple tables in sequence
+5-	Deliver to multiple tables in sequence
-6	Multiple deliveries with timeouts at tables
+6-	Multiple deliveries with timeouts at tables
-7	Multiple deliveries with mid-run cancellations
+7-	Multiple deliveries with mid-run cancellations